Austin Healey: Early career

-2004/2005 season

-In the 2004/05 season Healey hit form again, and with the failings of the England backline, there were calls for him to be reinstated to ignite it.
-England coach Andy Robinson humoured the press that there was a chance of a recall, but it never came.
-Instead Healey turned his attention to the 2005 Lions' tour.
-He was included in the long list, but not the tour party (having not played international rugby for 3 years).
-He wrote a column for the Guardian on the tour, which included the quote 'Have you heard the latest from the Lions' camp?
-Clive's sending Andy Robinson to a fancy dress party tonight.
-He's going as a pumpkin, they're hoping when it gets to midnight he'll turn into a real coach!'

 2005/2006 season

 Tigers finished top of the league.
 A notable performance for Healey was Away at Wasps, where he scored in the last minute to steal a draw.
 However, Wasps hammered Tigers in the final.

 In the 05/06 season, Healey was handed club vice-captaincy and regularly captained the team from scrum half and fly half during the international period.
 He looked back to near his best form and pressed both Harry Ellis and Andy Goode out of their respective regular slots of 9 and 10 at different times throughout the season.
 Leicester made the premiership final again and were beaten by Sale Sharks, Healey claims to have thrown his silver medal away in disgust at the end of the game, claiming that he didn't do 'losers medals'.

 Retirement

 Following retirement from Leicester Tigers at the end of the 2005/6 season, Healey planned to start a new career as a banker with Credit Suisse and to also continue working as a BBC analyst.